jpw-erigo/CT_dotNET/README.md

 * Timestamps are automatically generated; they can either be in milliseconds or seconds format.

+* Write data to local file system or HTTP server (HTTP PUT).

+* When writing to local file system (i.e., not using HTTP output):
     * Old data can optionally be deleted from an existing source folder at startup.
     * An optional "trim" feature maintains only the newest desired number of output segment-level data folders (older data folders will be deleted).

 For details on CloudTurbine, see http://www.cloudturbine.com/ and https://github.com/cycronix/cloudturbine.